Singular divisors and syzygies of polarized abelian threefolds: Introduction

 \subsection{Acknowledgements}

-The author is greatly indebted to Alex K\"uronya.
-His moral and mathematical support throughout the making of this project was invaluable.
-The author is also grateful to Lawrence Ein, Victor Gonzalez, Klaus Hulek and Mike Roth for helpful discussions, and to Atsushi Ito for providing us with a copy of his manuscript \cite{It17} while still in preparation.
-Many thanks to D. Agostini and A. K\"uronya for allowing the author to publish here the connection between the vanishing of $K_{p,1}$ and singular divisors on abelian manifolds.
-This has been originally part of a joint research project.
-Finally the author would like to thank Rikito Ohta for spotting a mistake in an earlier version of the paper.
+The author thanks Alex K\"uronya for the mathematical support during this project.
+He is grateful to Lawrence Ein, Victor Gonzalez, Klaus Hulek and Mike Roth for helpful discussions, Atsushi Ito for providing an early copy of \cite{I18}, and Rikito Ohta for spotting a mistake in an earlier version.
+The connection between the vanishing of $K_{p,1}$ and singular divisors was previously discussed with Daniele Agostini and A. K\"uronya, allowing the author to publish it here.